Dynatrace/ace-box/user-skel/ansible/roles/gitea/Readme.md

 ### Other Tasks in the Role

 #### "create-secret"
-This task creates an admin secret storing the following the variables that was created during gitea installation:
+This task creates gitea admin secret and sources the following variables:
 - `gitea_domain`
 - `gitea_username`
 - `gitea_password`